lucapette/website/content/writing/my-programming-principles.md

 ## How I approach an existing codebase

-The codebases I have in mind are large enough you can't keep an accurate representation of all its parts in your head.
-You may know some parts very well but there are enough unknowns you can't make a significant change without careful planning.
+The codebases I have in mind are so large that you can't keep an accurate representation of all their parts in your head.
+You may know some parts very well, but there are enough unknowns and you can't make a significant change without careful planning.

 I don't think I can provide a good example of what's a "large enough" codebase